quantifiedcode/python-anti-patterns/docs/index.rst

 -----------

 We're `QuantifiedCode`_, a Berlin-based startup.
-Our mission is to help everyone to write better code, faster!
+Our mission is to help programmers write better code!
 Our first product is an `online tool`_ for automated, data-driven code review.
-When building this tool, we learned a lot about code quality in Python and decided to compile our knowledge into this book.
+When building this tool we learned a lot about code quality in Python and decided to compile our knowledge into this book.

 .. _QuantifiedCode: https://www.quantifiedcode.com/